Meal planning and carb counting

 A sweet tooth

-One litre of most soft drinks contains about 30 teaspoons; your total daily allowance of starch.
+One litre of most soft drinks contains about 30 teaspoons of sugar; your total daily carb allowance for one day.
 Diet-free is even worse but that's another complex story.

-Interesting German research reveals that natural unprocessed honey has a low GI; no more than three teaspoons per day.
+Interesting German research reveals that natural unprocessed honey has a low GI; no more than three to five teaspoons per day.

 Enjoy whole grains, fruit and legumes